 - 8 dried lily buds

-- 4 ounces pork, cooked and shredded (optional)
+- 4 ounces pork, cooked and sliced (optional)

 - 4 cups Chinese Superior Stock (see below) or chicken broth or chicken stock or vegetable broth or pork bone broth

 - 1 (8-ounce) can bamboo shoots, drained and sliced thinly

 - 8 ounces firm tofu, drained and sliced in 1/4-inch strips

 - 4 tablespoons Chinese black vinegar (aka Chinkiang vinegar)

 - 1 tablespoon chili sauce (such as sambal oelek)